Do You Need Employment?

 • Be ready for tough questions like “What are your wage expectations? or “Where do you see yourself in the next five to ten years?”
 These issues can leave uncomfortable moments in interviews, and potential employers can see how quickly or not you can think on your feet.

-• Specify your resume to a particular job offering: Remove items less specific to the talents the job calls for you to have.
+• Specify your resume to a particular job offering: Remove items less specific to the talents the job requires.

 • Dress for success!
 When you go to a job interview, dress like your first day on the job.
 Dress appropriately to create the right impression during an interview.